Timothy Black: Recognition of same-sex married couple

 On July 22, 2013, Black ruled that Ohio must recognize the same sex marriage of John Arthur and James Obergefell.
-Arthur, who died on October 22, 2013 of Lou Gehrig's disease, and Obergefell were married in Maryland, where same-sex marriage is recognized, in a ceremony on an airplane on the airport tarmac.
+Arthur, who died on October 22, 2013, of Lou Gehrig's disease, and Obergefell were married in Maryland, where same-sex marriage is recognized, in a ceremony on an airplane on the airport tarmac.
 The ruling meant the pair can be buried next to each other in Arthur's family plot, located at a cemetery that only allows descendants and spouses.
 Black reasoned that because Ohio recognizes out-of-state heterosexual marriages that would be prohibited in Ohio, such as marriages between first cousins or minors – including those who married outside Ohio for the sole purpose of evading its marriage laws – the state cannot single out homosexual marriages as the sole category of out-of-state marriages to which it will not grant recognition.

 In September 2013, Ohio State Representative John Becker sent a letter to a member of the Ohio Congressional delegation asking him to initiate impeachment proceedings against Black.
 On December 23, 2013, Black ordered Ohio to recognize same-sex marriages from other states on death certificates, deeming Ohio's ban on same-sex marriage unconstitutional.

+Personal life

+On June 17, 2017, Black's daughter, Emily, married Jon Favreau, a political podcaster and former speechwriter for President Barack Obama, at the Black family's vacation home in Biddeford Pool, Maine.